Buying vs. Renting: 5 Reasons to Buy a House

 A credit union like RBFCU can help you with a mortgage and so much more.
 They can be your trusted start-to-finish guide to buying a new home.

 Membership eligibility required.
 Loans subject to credit approval.
 Rates and terms subject to change without notice.
 RBFCU mortgage loans are available only on property in Texas.
-Origination fee program not available for short term loans, FHA or VA loans.
-As a safeguard, a 5-day cooling-off period is required by Texas law before home improvement loans may be closed.
-A 3-day right of rescission is also required after closing before the funds may be disbursed.
 RBFCU Mortgage NMLS# 583215.
-FHA and VA loans offered through RB Mortgage LLC.
-RB Mortgage LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
+FHA and VA loans offered through RB Mortgage LLC dba Domain Mortgage.
+RB Mortgage LLC dba Domain Mortgage is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
 NMLS# 862516.